MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ====================================================================== -->
 ## iFrames

 iFrames allow you to embed other webpages into your own webpage.
-In WebView2 you can find out when they are created, when they are navigating, and allow bypassing x-frame options.
+In WebView2, you can:
+*  Find out when iFrames are created.
+*  Find out when iFrames are navigating.
+*  Allow bypassing x-frame options.

 <!-- wording per overview table:
 Embed other webpages into your own webpage.
 Detect when embedded webpages are created, detect when embedded webpages are navigating, and optionally bypass x-frame options. -->

 ##### [C#](#tab/c-sharp)